 The course is composed of a dual award (two GCSEs).
-You will study fundamental concepts in Biology, Chemistry and Physics that allow progression to A Level and beyond. https://www.aqa.org.uk/subjects/science/gcse/combined-science-trilogy-8464
+You will study fundamental concepts in Biology, Chemistry and Physics that allow progression to A Level and beyond.

 For pupils with a passion for Science and who wish to pursue a career in the sciences, medicine, engineering or similarly demanding fields, there is an option to study the individual sciences.
-At the end of the course pupils will be awarded a GCSE in Biology, Chemistry and Physics.

-Triple Science offers the same fundamental concepts, but gives time to study some of these areas in more depth.
+At the end of the course you will be awarded a GCSE in Biology, Chemistry and Physics.
+Separate Sciences offers the same fundamental concepts, but gives time to study some of these areas in more depth.